Using SLURM

 ../_images/slurm-small.png

-Fig 3: Cluster activity shown in a browser.
+Fig 3: Cluster activity shown on browser page /slurm.

 ../_images/ganglia.png